 - University preparation – Our Health Professionals course is designed to prepare adults for a healthcare-related degree as it offers a blend of academic learning and study skills

 - 100% online learning – There’s no need to step back into a classroom to study this qualification as it is delivered entirely online!
 So, you can study from the comfort of your own home.
 You just need a laptop and a stable internet connection

 - Individual Learning Plan – You will be issued with an Individual Learning Plan, which outlines the submission deadlines of your assignments, helping you stay on track

 - No exams – One of the best things about Access courses is that you can achieve the qualification without having to take an exam!
 The course is entirely assignment based

-- Get uni ready in less than a year – You have one year to complete this course but it’s possible to finish in as little as 6 months!
+- Get uni ready in less than a year – You have two years to complete this course but it’s possible to finish it within 12 months!

 During the Access to Higher Education Diploma (Health Professionals), you will study a range of healthcare-related topics that will be the gateway towards a relevant degree, such as physiotherapy.
 From the nervous system and muscular structure of the human body to the skeletal system and cell biology, you will learn essential topics that will prepare you for a physiotherapy degree.